UPDATE: since this article was published DIRT 5 had been delayed from October 16th 2020 to Novmber 6th 2020.

 DIRT 5 is currently due to be released on October 16th, 2020 on Xbox One, PlayStation 4, PC, and Stadia.

-These versions will be joined later in the year by Xbox Series X and PlayStation 5 releases.
+These versions will be joined later by Xbox Series X/S and PlayStation 5 versions on November 10th 2020 and November 12th 2020 respectively.

 If you purchase an Xbox One version you’ll be entitled to a free upgrade to the Series X version.
 The same goes for people who buy the PS4 version, who will be entitled to a free PS5 version of DIRT 5.